Do I Need a Cover Letter? Are Cover Letters Necessary in 2023

 Fear not.
-This is no different than the right signage in the right spot.
 Once you know the rules, you’ll sell like weighted blankets.
 The product?
 Your skills.
 The customer?
 Hiring managers.
-Now let’s get the tips and examples you need to start the interview stampede.
+Black Friday, here we come!

 You’re about to see a visual merchandising resume example you can change to fit any visual merchandising position.
 You’ll also get simple steps to write a resume for visual merchander jobs that’ll land 10x more interviews than any other.